eProsima/Integration-Service-docs/docs/overview.rst

 ISBridge
 ^^^^^^^^
-This component must communicate readers with writers, applying the transformation functions if any.
+This component must communicate readers with writers, applying the :ref:`transformation functions <Transformation Libraries>` if any.
 Its default implementation must be enough for the majority of cases.
+It can be seen as a **connector manager** as it is responsible to apply the data flow and the logic of each connector.
+A bridge can manage several **connectors** and it should reuse readers, transformation functions and writers if it's possible.
+In complex configurations, like in this :ref:`example`, several connectors can share the same readers, transformation functions, and writers.

 Custom bridges must inherit from it: